Collleee/Smart-iPhone-Camera/README.md

 ### 2. Motion Detection Clips to FTP (PRO Version Only ☹️)
 - The **Pro version** supports motion detection and can **upload clips to an FTP server**.
 - Use **Home Assistant’s FTP add-on** to receive these clips and trigger automations.
-- A **folder watcher** monitors when a new file is added to a folder in Home Assistant.
+- **Folder watcher** monitors when a new file is added to a folder in Home Assistant.
 I set up the **Plex Media Server add-on** with a dedicated **motion clips library**, and the folder watcher triggers an automation to **refresh the Plex library**, ensuring new recordings are instantly available for playback.

 ### 3. Toggle Motion Detection & Flashlight via HTTP Requests
 The camera’s built-in **HTTP API** allows control via **GET requests**: